Optical flat: How interference fringes form

-The diagram at right shows an optical flat resting on a surface to be tested.
+The diagram shows an optical flat resting on a surface to be tested.
 Unless the two surfaces are perfectly flat, there will be a small gap between them (shown), which will vary with the contour of the surface.
 Monochromatic light (red) shines through the glass flat and reflects from both the bottom surface of the optical flat and the top surface of the test piece, and the two reflected rays combine and superpose.
 However, the ray reflecting off the bottom surface travels a longer path.
 The additional path length is equal to twice the gap between the surfaces.
 In addition, the ray reflecting off the bottom surface undergoes a 180° phase reversal, while the internal reflection of the other ray from the underside of the optical flat causes no phase reversal.
 The brightness of the reflected light depends on the difference in the path length of the two rays:

 If the gap between the surfaces is not constant, this interference results in a pattern of bright and dark lines or bands called "interference fringes" being observed on the surface.
 These are similar to contour lines on maps, revealing the height differences of the bottom test surface.
 The gap between the surfaces is constant along a fringe.
 The path length difference between two adjacent bright or dark fringes is one wavelength of the light, so the difference in the gap between the surfaces is one-half wavelength.
 Since the wavelength of light is so small, this technique can measure very small departures from flatness.
 For example, the wavelength of red light is about 700 nm, so the difference in height between two fringes is half that, or 350 nm, about 1/100 the diameter of a human hair.